Microsoft Sharepoint Connector#

 App Config#

-Note that the exact process on the Microsoft platform may change.
-If you notice big discrepancies between the current Microsoft website and the documentation page here, please reach out to Squirro’s support at support@squirro.com for help.
+The exact process for registering an 0Auth2 app on the Microsoft platform may change.
+If you notice big discrepancies between the current Microsoft website and the documentation page here, contact Squirro Support for assistance.

 image7

-• On the next screen, choose the following options as shown in the screenshot below and then click on Register button:
+1. On the next screen, choose the following options as shown in the screenshot below and then click Register:

 • Name: Name of the app